booch/presentations/Ruby_Preserves/slides.md

 Opinion
 =======

-* Abstracting to allow switching RDBMSes is premature optimization
+* Abstracting to allow switching RDBMSes is YAGNI

 ???

 * RDBMS = Relational DataBase Management System
 * Developer workstations are fast enough to run "full" RDBMSes
 * If you're not using "interesting" features, then you're probably using "standard" SQL
+* YAGNI = You Ain't Gonna Need It

 ---